MicrosoftDocs/Viva/Viva/glint/set-up-distribution-lists.md

 ### Create a new list

-The first page that appears displays all Distribution Lists that exists for your organization and indicates the number of members in each list.
+The first page that appears displays all Distribution Lists that exist for your organization and indicates the number of members in each list.

 1. Select  **+ New Distribution List**.
 1. Enter a title for your list by selecting the pencil symbol next to the Untitled Distribution List box.
 For example, if you're creating a Distribution List for new employees, you could title your list *New Employees* or *New Hires.*